spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/_index.md

 linkTitle: "K8s"
 weight:
 description: >
-  Guides to help you use the Kubernetes provider
+  Guides to help you use the Kubernetes provider.
 ---